ipbc-dev/jointube/content/faq.en.md

     <div class="panel-body">
       <p>

-It will go into the association Framasoft's budget, like all the donations we receive.
+It will go into the budget of the Framasoft association, like all the donations we receive.

       </p>
       <p>